dannyhlee/training-code/week1/review-answers.md

 - What is a generic?
   - the phrase "compile time type safety" is useful in this answer
 - What is an Option?

+An option is a collection of one item that consists of either Some or None.
+Some contains the value, while None is equivalent to null, without throwing the Null Pointer Exception.

 - What is found inside an empty Option?

+An empty Option returns a None singleton, which is a reference that has no value.

 - How do we write an Option that contains a value?

+val myName: Option[String] = Some("Danny Lee")

 - What are Exceptions?

 - What are Errors?

 - What is Throwable?

 - How would we write code that handles a thrown Exception?

 - How do we write code to throw an Exception?